Many people have recently had a chance to work from home, and the demand for online jobs is skyrocketing.

-- Posting content to social networks on behalf of companies.
+- Post content to social networks on behalf of companies.

-Big companies may have full-time social media roles, so if that’s what you’re looking for it’s worth searching the normal job boards.
+Big companies may have full-time social media roles, so if that’s what you’re looking for, it’s worth searching the usual job boards.
 Alternatively, plenty of freelancers set up shop as self-employed social media managers, typically looking after social profiles for multiple clients.

-You will have to demonstrate strong experience of social networks and know the latest techniques for making the most of them.
-To really excel in this area you can take a specific related course.
-Social media advertising knowledge is particularly sought after.
+You will have to demonstrate substantial experience of social networks and know the latest techniques for making the most of them.

-If you would like to make money with this online job, you should check out our feature on becoming a social media virtual assistant.
+If you would like to make money with this online job, check out our feature on becoming a social media virtual assistant.

 36. Search Engine Evaluator

-One of the opportunities many people looking for online jobs ask about is work in search engine evaluation.
-It’s widely promoted online.
-The job involves rating search engine results to help the big search firms improve the listings they provide to internet users.
-The usual hourly pay is around $14.
+Many people looking for online jobs ask about work in search engine evaluation.
+This involves rating search engine results to search firms to improve their listings to internet users.

 Search engine evaluator work is surprisingly complex, with a lot to remember.
-As such, attention to detail is particularly important, as is the ability to quickly navigate around your computer, and the online world.
-You will look at the websites search engines are ranking for certain queries, and assess the quality of the results based on detailed criteria.
+You’ll need to pay attention to detail and quickly navigate around your computer and the online world.
+You will look at the websites search engines are ranking for certain queries and assess the quality of the results based on detailed criteria.

-Sometimes these jobs pop up on platforms like PeoplePerHour and Upwork, but it’s best to look at legit companies who are well-known for recruiting for these roles, such as Appen and Lionbridge.
-We have a detailed feature on search engine evaluator work here.
+Sometimes these jobs pop up on platforms like PeoplePerHour and Upwork.
+Still, it’s best to look at legit companies that are well-known for recruiting for these roles, such as Appen and Lionbridge.
+We have a detailed feature on search engine evaluator work.

 Online Jobs in the Creative Industry

-Have a read of this case study, involving a designer who makes money designing T-shirts, bags and other garments, selling them via an online platform.
-This is a great online job opportunity for college students to make money, as I discuss here.
+Have a read of this case study involving a designer who makes money designing T-shirts, bags and other garments, selling them via an online platform.
+Designing is another excellent online job opportunity for college students to make money.

-Photography is something you may not immediately view as an “online job.”
-Obviously, in most cases, you will be getting out and about to actually take the photographs.
-However, a lot of the work involved in being a photographer happens on the internet nowadays, whether you specialise in photography for travel websites and other small businesses, or take pictures to sell on a stock photo website.
-If you’re selling stock photos via an online platform, it’s quite normal to receive 50% of the paid royalty.
+Some photographers specialise in photography for travel websites and other small businesses or take pictures to sell on a stock photo website.
+If you’re selling stock photos via an online platform, receiving 50% of the paid royalty is quite normal.

-Job boards like Upwork are a good place to start to learn about the kinds of photography that are in demand.
-You can also work entirely for yourself by taking photographs and selling them online – either as individual works, or by placing them for sale on stock photo sites.
+Job boards like Upwork are a good place to start learning about the kinds of photography in demand.
+You can also work entirely for yourself by taking photographs and selling them online – either as individual works or by placing them for sale on stock photo sites.

 Photography is one of those online jobs where it is as much about talent and flair as anything else.
-However, as photo editing is closely related, strong skill in software like Photoshop is invaluable.
-(There’s an extensive and very-well reviewed course on that here).
+However, as photo editing is closely related, knowing how to use software like Photoshop is invaluable.
+(Here’s a comprehensive and very-well reviewed Photoshop course.)

 39. Photo Editor / Retoucher

 If you’re a Photoshop guru with an eye for design and colour, you’ll find plenty of online work in photo editing and retouching.
-Although software to do this stuff is widespread and accessible, actually knowing how to use it properly is a distinct skill.
-Online estimates say that this work can pay between $10 and $30 per hour on average.
+Yes, the software is widespread and accessible, but it is a distinct skill to know how to use it properly.

 Learn all about editing photos with this online course.